ethereum/ethereum-org-website/src/content/enterprise/index.md

 ### Supply chain {#supply-chain}

 - [CargoX](https://cargox.io/press-releases/full/cargox-becomes-first-public-blockchain-ethereum-bill-lading-provider-approved-international-group-pi-clubs) _bill of lading and document transfer provider_
-- [Morpheus.network](https://morpheus.network/) _supply chain automation platform which implements a hybrid of private chains with notarized data on the Ethereum mainnet, and is in use by companies such as Canadian food, oil & gas distributor Federated Co-op Ltd. and Argentinian pet food provider Vitalcan_
+- [Morpheus.network](https://morpheus.network/) _supply chain automation platform which implements a hybrid of private chains with notarized data on the Ethereum Mainnet, and is in use by companies such as Canadian food, oil & gas distributor Federated Co-op Ltd. and Argentinian pet food provider Vitalcan_
 - [Minespider](https://www.minespider.com/) _supply chain tracking_
 - [ShipChain](https://shipchain.io) _public sidechain of Ethereum and enterprise system for supply chain visibility and trust, especially for multimodal logistics_
 - [Follow Our Fibre](https://www.followourfibre.com) _viscose supply chain traceability_